AdobeDocs/experience-manager-65.pt-BR/help/forms/using/new-render-submit-service.md

 ---
 title: Novo serviço de renderização e envio
 seo-title: New render and submit service
-description: Defina os serviços de renderização e envio no Workbench para renderizar o formulário XDP como HTML ou PDF, dependendo do dispositivo do qual ele é acessado.
+description: Defina os serviços de renderização e envio no Workbench para renderizar o formulário XDP como HTML ou PDF, dependendo do dispositivo do qual é acessado.
 seo-description: Define render and submit services in Workbench to render XDP form as HTML or PDF depending on the device it is accessed from.
 uuid: 7f8348a1-753c-4dab-87d5-4a4a301198dd
 content-type: reference